Huessenbergnetz/nazzida/README.md

-# nazzida
+# Nazzida
-Applicaton to manage a personal fluid balance protocol
+Nazzida is the old high german word for liquid.
+This applicaton helps you to manage a personal fluid balance protocol if you need to log your daily liquid input and output.